MSW Online Option

 Online Option Overview and Frequently Asked Questions

-The Portland State University School of Social Work in Portland, Oregon is pleased to offer the first online MSW program in the Pacific Northwest.
+The Portland State University School of Social Work in Portland, Oregon is pleased to offer the first MSW online option in the Pacific Northwest.
 Nationally ranked by U.S. News and World Report, we are uniquely suited to deliver a quality academic program.
-Faculty based in our campus program will be collaboratively developing and delivering the curriculum with an advanced focus on Community and Organizational Practice.
+Faculty based in our campus program will be collaboratively developing and delivering the curriculum with an advanced focus on Practice and Leadership with Communities and Organizations.
 The program is uniquely designed for those who have traditionally lacked access to the MSW degree.
 We will offer a dynamic learning opportunity, using online curriculum, innovative teaching techniques and student directed learning in a structure that supports a family, work, school life balance.
 More detail about the program, admissions, and costs is outlined below.
 Details about our web-based information sessions with the program coordinator are available at MSW Information Sessions.

-Students complete the MSW degree with a focus on Community and Organizational Practice over the course of 3 years, taking 6-9 credits per term (fall, winter, spring, summer).
+Students complete the MSW degree with a focus on Practice and Leadership with Communities and Organizations over the course of 3 years, taking 6-9 credits per term (fall, winter, spring, summer).
 Students follow a prescribed course sequence outlined in the Online Course Map.

 What is the admissions process for the Online Option?